Is DDR4 better than DDR3?

 The higher frequency at which DDR4 SDRAM operates also works against it since timings would be looser.
 In other words, we see that DDR4 will most probably not run any faster compared to DDR3 SDRAM for the moment.
 We expect things to change when higher frequency DDR4 SDRAM hits the market with a tighter sense of timing though.

-Some examples of DDR memory from Dell, HP, and Supermicro
+Some servers using DDR4 memory from Dell, HP, and Supermicro

 Dell DDR4 memory